Sidh0148/Assignment-2/README.md

 ## Introduction

-The Rideau Canal Skateway in Ottawa, a cherished attraction, requires constant monitoring to ensure the safety of skaters.
+The Rideau Canal Skateway, spanning 7.8 kilometers through the heart of Ottawa, is not just a recreational facility but a crucial part of the city's winter identity.
+As the world's largest naturally frozen skating rink, it faces unique challenges in maintaining safe skating conditions for thousands of daily visitors.
 This project presents a **Real-Time Monitoring System** that uses simulated IoT sensors, processes the collected data in real-time, and stores it for analysis.
 By analyzing metrics like ice thickness and weather conditions, the system helps detect unsafe conditions, enhancing visitor safety.

+The system's importance becomes particularly evident during fluctuating winter temperatures, when rapid changes in weather conditions can affect ice stability.
+By continuously monitoring key metrics at three strategic locations, the system provides essential data that helps maintenance crews and public safety officials make informed decisions about skateway operations.

 ---